CRaC/docs/cpu-features.md

 <JVM exits here>
 ```

-you may be sure the missing CPU feature is not really required for the run of
+You may be sure the missing CPU feature is not really required for the run of
 JVM.
 You can enforce JVM to run even in such a case.
 Logically JVM may crash by
 segmentation fault (on UNIX) or other fatal error (on MS-Windows) later during
 its run due to the missing CPU feature(s).
 You have been warned.